qTox/qTox/INSTALL.md

 This guide is intended for people who wish to use an existing or new ProjectTox-Core installation separate to the bundled installation with qTox, if you do not wish to use a separate installation you can skip to the section titled 'Final Steps'.

 Installation on OSX, isn't quite straight forward, here is a quick guide on how to install;

+Note that qTox now requires OpenCV and OpenAL for audio and video.

 The first thing you need to do is install ProjectTox-Core with a/v support.
 Refer to the INSTALL guide in the PrjectTox-Core github repo.